Total Pageviews

 'Oh, you know,' I said.
 'It's a notebook where she wrote the names and dates of the recently departed.'

 'But it was also an address book,' she said.
 'She kept phone numbers and mailing addresses there too.
-If I remember correctly, she also kept her medical appointments, verses of scripture, and other notes.
+If I remember correctly, she also kept stuff like her medical appointments, verses of scripture, and other notes.
 I wouldn't call it a book of death.
 Maybe a personal organizer.'

 'Why do you take these things away from me?'
 I asked.
 'I come in here with something interesting to talk about and you turn the unique into the mundane.
 Maybe you'd like to hear about my latest flea bite.
-I've been bitten so many times I may develop super powers.'
+I've been bitten so many times I may develop superpowers.'

 'I'm sorry,' she said.
 'Did I take something away?
 I didn't mean to and I assure you that I don't want to hear about flea bites.
 Do remember to spray yourself when you rescue stray dogs, I don't want you to bring fleas back into our house for the cats to deal with.'